zachramsey/Fa23_ES_Lab5/README.md

 - The MAX518, an external two-channel D/A converter with an I2C interface.

 The system will have an RS232 interface (9600 8N1) that will be connected to your laptop/computer. <br>
-The computer user will be able to trigger analog voltage measurements and set the output voltage for both channels of the DAC via commands sent through the RS232 interface.
+The computer user will be able to trigger analog voltage measurements and set the output voltage for both channels of the DAC via commands sent through the RS232 interface. <br>

+**Notes:** <br>
+Available libraries for I2C and RS232 communication can be used. <br>
+Used libraries must be mentioned in post-lab report. <br>
+Some libraries need to be configured for the specific AVR microcontroller used.

 ---